 Here we have two subordinate clauses.
 The first was shifted to the beginning of the sentence, so in the main clause the verb comes before the subject.
 The second is in its usual place after the main clause, and everything stays the same.

-Find your German language course London.
+Find your German language course in Delhi.

 The imperative is used to give an order or instructions; it is one of the few verb tenses that is only conjugated in the second person (singular and plural) and the first person plural.
 In German grammar, the imperative is also conjugated in the third person plural – though purely as the formal version of the second person, rather than a true third person.

 In German imperative sentences, the verb comes first – as indeed, it does in English grammar: